Bicycle Rodeo Program

 If you already have your own bicycles that you would like to use, you can just borrow cones and signs.
 Call the HSO at 801-965-4400 to make arrangements to pick up cones and signs.

 A bicycle rodeo is a clinic that teaches children the importance of riding a bicycle safely and what skills and precautions they need to develop to have a safe time on their bicycles.

 What takes place at a bicycle rodeo?

 Bicycle rodeos are designed for children 4-13 years of age.
-Each rodeo usually begins with a short lecture on bicycle safety and a safety check for both the rider and bicycle.
-Bicycle rodeos also have some type of a road course to teach children how to handle riding their bikes in real-life situations such as traffic lights, stop signs, pedestrians crossing the streets, and road intersections.
+Each rodeo usually begins with a short lecture on bicycle safety and a safety check for both the rider and the bicycle.
+Bicycle rodeos also have some type of road course to teach children how to handle riding their bikes in real-life situations such as traffic lights, stop signs, pedestrians crossing the streets, and road intersections.

 Why is it important to teach children how to ride bicycles safely?